nirooba98/NewCalculator/README.md

 # NewCalculator
-This is the new version of my calculator project.
+This is the new version of my calculator project using bootstrap.

 This is a simple calculator that can perform arithmetic function, calculate Simple interest and compound interest.